Minatitlán, Veracruz

 Minatitlán is home to the Refinería Gral.
 Lázaro Cárdenas del Río (now named for President Lázaro Cárdenas) a 1906 oil refinery that was the first such facility built in Latin America.
 The refinery underwent an expansion that started in 2003 to bring the capacity of the plant up to 240,000 barrels per day, up from its previous capacity of 185,000 barrels per day.

-It is a sister city of Minatitlán, Colima in the state of Colima, on the other side of the country.
+It is a sister city of Minatitlán, in the state of Colima, on the other side of the country.

 The local economy is largely dependent on the oil industry and trade.

 The Feria del Café y Minería (Coffee and Mining Fair) is held each year in January.

 Transportation

-Minatitlán/Coatzacoalcos National Airport, located in Cosoleacaque, serves Minatitlán.
+Minatitlán/Coatzacoalcos International Airport, located in Cosoleacaque, serves Minatitlán.
 Mexican Federal Highways 145D, 150, 172, 185 pass through Minatitlán.
 A cable stayed bridge known as Puente Coatza II or Puente Antonio Dovalí Jaime was built to carry Highway 150 over the Coatzacoalcos River.
 It was constructed starting in 1979 and was opened by president Miguel de la Madrid Hurtado on 17 October 1984.
 Coatza II has a center span of 288 m and an overall length of 698.25 m.